adgut1509/Technical-Writing-Task/docs/pc/card.md

     ![Card payment option](<Card payment option.png>)

 :::info
-To select a different payment card or add a new one, select **Options** and follow the instructions.
+To use a different payment card or add a new one, click **Options** and follow the instructions.
 :::

 2. In the **Summary**, click **Buy and pay**.